 When did you start volunteering at the Chilliwack Archives?

 Why did you decide to volunteer for the Chilliwack Museum and Archives?

-What type of work do you perform when you are at the Archives?
+What type of work do you perform when you are at the Archive?

-Do you have a favourite memory at the Museum and Archives?
+Do you have a favourite memory at the Chilliwack Archives and Museum?

 Is there anything else you would like to mention regarding your work at the Archives?

 If you would like to learn more about the history of Ts’elxwéyeqw (Chilliwack) or you are interested in learning about archives.
 I would like to offer you the suggestion to come to visit!
 As an undergraduate student, I do appreciate the opportunity to learn, to gain new skills and to receive any advice from both Tristan, and Anna.
 Kwas’ hoy!
 (Thank-you).

 From a staff perspective, I can say without reservations that Aleeta is an amazing volunteer and we are incredibly lucky that she donates her time and knowledge helping us complete our mandate of protecting and promoting Chilliwack’s history.
 Should you visit the Archives on a Wednesday afternoon and come across Aleeta, please make sure to give her a huge kwas’ hoy for all the work she does.